Bamin Khomami, Head

 Hayes, D.G., PhD – Michigan

 Joy, D.C., MA, DPhil – Linacre College (Oxford)

 Moore, C.F., PhD, PE – Louisiana State

 Wang, T.W., PhD – Massachusetts Institute of Technology

 Chemical and biomolecular engineering is engaged in the development, design, operation, and management of plants and processes for economical, safe conversion of chemical raw materials to useful products, such as pharmaceuticals, plastics, and specialty chemicals.
 It is a broadly based discipline with heavy emphasis on chemistry and mathematics, with supporting study in areas such as physics, materials science, and humanities.

 Chemical engineering graduates of the University of Tennessee, Knoxville, possess the knowledge base, intellectual skills, and professional commitment which prepare them for innovative technical leadership, graduate study, productive service to society, and continued professional growth through lifelong learning.
 Preparation is based in the attainment of the objectives identified below, regular evaluation of the achievement of these objectives, and use of evaluation results to improve the educational process.

-- Graduates of the UT Knoxville chemical engineering program who pursue full-time graduate or advanced professional study will complete their programs of study successfully.
+- Qualified graduates of the UT Knoxville chemical engineering program will pursue graduate or advanced professional study if desired.

 - Graduates of the UT Knoxville chemical engineering program will continue their professional growth through lifelong learning.